not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-SAMPLES.md

 ## Sample and Hold

-The [Sample and Hold](samples/SAMPLE-AND-HOLD.md) script demonstrates how S&H functionality can be made in TimeSeq, starting from a basic multi-port Sample and Hold, and extending it with internal voltages, calculations and timings.
+The [sample and hold](samples/SAMPLE-AND-HOLD.md) script demonstrates how S&H functionality can be made in TimeSeq, starting from a basic multi-port Sample and Hold, and extending it with internal voltages, calculations and timings.
 This script demonstrates:

 * Defining reusable input and output definitions
 * Using input triggers and input voltages